Trump says Ukraine’s Zelenskyy to sign ‘very big’ deal on rare earths

 The US Congress appropriated $174bn for Ukraine between 2022 and 2024, according to the Congressional Research Service.

-Trump’s remarks followed reports that Washington and Kyiv had reached an agreement after Zelenskyy previously rejected an earlier draft that would have signed away the rights to $500bn worth of Ukraine’s natural resources.
+Trump’s remarks followed media reports that the US and Ukraine had reached an agreement after Zelenskyy previously rejected an earlier draft that would have signed away the rights to $500bn worth of natural resources.

 The breakthrough comes as Ukraine is hoping to repair relations with the Trump administration amid tensions over his decision to exclude Kyiv from negotiations with Moscow to end the war.

-Trump’s outreach to Russian President Vladimir Putin and verbal attacks on Zelenskyy have raised concern in Kyiv and European capitals that he is inclined toward bringing a swift end to the conflict on terms that favour Moscow.
+Trump’s outreach to Russian President Vladimir Putin and his verbal attacks on Zelenskyy have raised concern in Kyiv and European capitals that he is inclined towards bringing a swift end to the conflict on terms that favour Moscow.

-Trump last week branded Zelenskiy a “dictator” over his decision to suspend elections following Moscow’s 2022 election and accused the Ukrainian leader of shirking efforts to make peace so he can continue the “gravy train” of US aid.
+Trump last week branded Zelenskyy a “dictator” over his decision to suspend elections following Moscow’s 2022 full-scale invasion and accused the Ukrainian leader of shirking efforts to make peace so he can continue the “gravy train” of US aid.

-Reporting from Kyiv, Al Jazeera’s Charles Stratford said Ukrainian officials believe Zelenskyy’s cabinet will on Wednesday recommend that he sign the deal with Trump.
+Reporting from Kyiv, Al Jazeera’s Charles Stratford said that Ukrainian officials believe Zelenskyy’s cabinet will on Wednesday recommend that he sign the deal with Trump.

-“This is hugely significant, because certainly according to the Ukrainians we’ve been speaking to all week, this [deal] is seen as a means for Donald Trump to basically get what he wants,” Stratford said.
+“This is hugely significant, because certainly, according to the Ukrainians, we’ve been speaking to all week, this [deal] is seen as a means for Donald Trump to basically get what he wants,” Stratford said.

 While Zelenskyy initially rejected the deal as it “didn’t have enough security guarantees”, Stratford said Trump has applied “significant additional pressure since then”.

-Although the full details of the deal have not been confirmed, multiple media outlets reported that Ukraine would contribute 50 percent of the proceeds from the future monetisation of its resources into a jointly owned fund, which would invest in projects in Ukraine.
+Although the full details of the deal have not been confirmed, multiple media outlets reported that Ukraine would contribute 50 percent of the proceeds from the future monetisation of its resources to a jointly owned fund, which would invest in projects in Ukraine.

 The draft text reportedly does not include explicit US security guarantees.